xsdk-project/MathPackagesTraining2020/_lessons/time_integrators/sundials/lesson.md

 2. the effects of the order of the time integration method on method efficiency,

-3. the tradeoffs between more powerful (but costly) Newton-based nonlinear solvers and cheaper but more slowly-convergent fixed-point nonlinear solvers,

 3. the increased cost but increased scalability offered through use of advanced preconditioning methods, and